marmelab/javascript-boilerplate/doc/DEPLOY.md

 make setup-prod
 ```

-This will be update system and install all dependencies like : `Node.js`, `git`, `supervisor` ...
+It updates system and installs all dependencies like: `Node.js`, `git`, `supervisor`...

-At the end of installation, you will see the version of what you have installed on the server.
+At the end of the installation, you will see the version of what you have installed on the server.

 ### Deployment